Control-enhanced quantum metrology under Markovian noise

-For small dephasing rate $\gamma=0.1~\text{s}^{-1}$, the simulation results are shown in Figs. \ref{transverse_dephasing}(a) and \ref{transverse_dephasing}(c).
-From Fig. \ref{transverse_dephasing}(a), it can be seen that the optimal encoding time with the standard scheme satisfies $T_{\rm opt} \backsimeq 2/\gamma=20~\text{s}$ (see the insert), which is consistent with the conclusion in Ref. \cite{LJY17} under the condition $\omega_0 \gg \gamma$.
-When the encoding time is sufficient small ($T<4~\text{s}$), we find that all the schemes have similar performance, which is due to the same fact as that in the previous parallel dephasing case, i.e., the decoherence effect during short time is so small that additional controls are useless to improve the metrology precision.
+For a small dephasing rate $\gamma=0.1~\text{s}^{-1}$, the simulation results are shown in Figs. \ref{transverse_dephasing}(a) and \ref{transverse_dephasing}(c).
+From Fig. \ref{transverse_dephasing}(a), it can be seen that the optimal encoding time with the standard scheme satisfies $T_{\rm opt} \backsimeq 2/\gamma=20~\text{s}$ (see the inset), which is consistent with the conclusion in Ref. \cite{LJY17} under the condition $\omega_0 \gg \gamma$.
+When the encoding time is sufficiently small ($T<4~\text{s}$), we find that all the schemes have similar performances, which is due to the same reason as in the previous parallel-dephasing case; that is, the decoherence effect in a short time is so small that additional controls are useless for improving the metrology precision.
 However, as the encoding time increases, the four schemes gradually show different features.
-Specifically, when the encoding time satisfies $4~\text{s}< T< 20~\text{s}$, it can be seen that all the three advanced schemes can moderately increase the QFI compared to the standard scheme.
-This phenomenon is different from that in the parallel dephasing case.
-Herein, the transverse dephasing noise is perpendicular to the encoding operator, which makes the additional controls easier to work for resisting the noises.
-When the encoding time $T> 20~\text{s}$, the QFI of the theoretical optimal control scheme and the ancilla-assisted scheme slowly increases or begin to decrease, while the QFI of our control-enhanced scheme can still significantly grow.
-From the perspective of sensitivity, our scheme can achieve two-fold to three-fold improvement compared to the other three schemes, as shown in Fig. \ref{transverse_dephasing}(c).
+Specifically, when the encoding time satisfies $4~\text{s}< T< 20~\text{s}$, it can be seen that all three advanced schemes can moderately increase the QFI compared to the standard scheme.
+This phenomenon is different from that in the parallel-dephasing case.
+Herein, the transverse-dephasing noise is perpendicular to the encoding operator, which makes the additional controls easier to manipulate to resist the noises.
+When the encoding time $T> 20~\text{s}$, the QFI of the theoretical optimal control scheme and the ancilla-assisted scheme slowly increase or begin to decrease, while the QFI of our control-enhanced scheme can still significantly grow.
+From the perspective of sensitivity, our scheme can achieve a two-fold to three-fold improvement compared to the other three schemes, as shown in Fig. \ref{transverse_dephasing}(c).